mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 This subroutine is executed
-with the ServerDescription from an RSSecondary, RSArbiter, or RSOther when the TopologyType is ReplicaSetNoPrimary
+with the ServerDescription from an RSSecondary, RSArbiter, or RSOther when the TopologyType is ReplicaSetNoPrimary:

 .. code-block:: python